Multivariate Boosted Trees and Applications to Forecasting and Control: Background

 \subsection{Decision trees}

-Since GBTs use trees as weak learners, we recall here their formal description and fitting strategy.
-A tree can be described as:

-where $n_l$ is the number of subspaces (leaves) into which the feature space has been partitioned, $\mathds{1}_{l}(x_i): \mathds{R}^{n_f} \rightarrow \{0,1\}$ is an indicator function returning 1 if $x_i$ belongs to the $l_{th}$ leaf, and $r(w_l)$ is a response (or basis) function, parametrized by some leaf-specific coefficients $w_l$.
-Here $\Theta = \{S,W\}$ consists of both the set of variables defining the splits $S$ and the parameter set of the response functions $W$.
-While in this paper we will make use of different response functions, in the standard case this is a constant, thus $r_l = w_l$, where $w_l \in \mathds{R}^{n_t}$, and $n_t = 1$ corresponds to the univariate case.
-Usually, the partition function $\mathds{1}_l$ is obtained by binary splits on a given feature, and as such, leaves are orthogonal and disjoint subspaces of the feature space.
-In order to fit both mono and multivariate trees, we can rely on the following remark: \begin{remark} Since the functional form $r(w_l)$ is the same for each leaf, $w_l$ is constant for a given leaf, and since the leaves are disjoint subspaces of the feature space, we only need to know the functional form of the leaves' loss function in order to fit a tree. \end{remark} We can then write the total loss, as a summation of the leaf losses:
+Since GBTs use regression trees as weak learners, we recall here their formal description and fitting strategy.
+A regression tree is a function partitioning the input space $\mathds{R}^{n_f}$ into different regions, or leaves, each of which contains a response function $r(w_l): \mathds{R}^{n_w}\rightarrow\mathds{R}^{n_t}$, $n_t=1$ corresponding to a univariate tree, parametrized by weights $w_l \in \mathds{R}^{n_w}$.
+Formally, a tree can be described as a function $f(x, \theta) \in \mathcal{F}$ where $\mathcal{F}=\left\{f(x, \theta)=r(w_{q(x)})\right\}\left(q: \mathbb{R}^{n_f} \rightarrow n_l\right)$ where $q$ represents the structure of the tree which maps observations into leaf indexes and $\theta$ is the set of the tree's parameters.
+Equivalently, a tree can be described as the sum of the leaves' response functions, weighted by the indicator function $\mathds{1}_{l}(x_i)=\left\{i \mid q\left(x_{i}\right)=l\right\}: \mathds{R}^{n_f} \rightarrow \{0,1\}$, returning 1 if $x_i$ belongs to the $l_{th}$ leaf, and 0 otherwise: \begin{linenomath*} \end{linenomath*} In this paper we will only consider trees applying a recursive binary partitioning (or splits) of the input to construct their leaves, resulting in leaves that are disjoint and orthogonal w.r.t. the features under consideration.
+In this case, $\theta = \{S,W\}$ consists of the ordered set of variables and levels defining the splits for each of the $n_n$ nodes of the tree, $S = \{(v_n, l_n)_{n=1}^{n_n} \}$, and the parameter set of the response functions for each leaf of the tree, $W=\{w_l\}_{l=1}^{n_l}$.
+While in this paper we will make use of different response functions, in the standard case this is a constant, thus $r(w_l) = w_l$, $w_l \in \mathds{R}^{n_w}$.
+In order to fit both univariate and multivariate trees, we can rely on the following remark: \\ \\ {\bf Remark}{ \it Since the functional form $r(w_l)$ is the same for each leaf, $w_l$ is constant for a given leaf, and since the leaves are disjoint regions of the feature space, we only need to know the functional form of the leaves' loss function in order to fit a tree. } \\ \\ We can then write the total loss, as a summation of the leaf losses: